sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 ```

 ## CONTINUE HERE: Auto-mounting and sharing an external disk
-TODO. hd-idle to save energy and prolong life expectancy of  disk
+TODO. hd-idle to save energy and prolong life expectancy of disk.
+2TB disk.
+Nextcloud. also caching and logging of pi-hole. consider rebooting once a week or so using cron jobs.